squid-cache/squid-cache.github.io/SquidFaq/BugReporting.rst

 http.c:1195
 ...
 }}}
+if you find the trace contains a lot of lines with '''??''' and mentions no symbols found.
+It is usually useless and you will need to run a version of Squid where the debug symbols have not been removed.
  * Threads and Linux
   .
 On Linux, threaded applications do not generate core dumps.
 When you use the aufs cache_dir type, it uses threads and you can't get a coredump.
  * It did leave a coredump file, you just can't find it.